Tango Dancing Polyrhythm/Rubato Style

 Tango vals has 4 "oom-pah-pah" measures per phrase, where "oom" is stressed beat and "pah" is weak beat, so 4 stressed beats per phrase.
 Dancers only count stressed beats, and number them as 1234.
 Strict tempo pattern of 5 steps per phrase on beats 1 1.5 2 3 4 ("quick, quick, slow, slow, slow") can be slightly modified to produce polyrhythm pattern of 5 evenly spaced steps per phrase, which can then be further refined by applying rubato to these 5 steps.
 For slower vals, try 6 evenly spaced steps in 4 beats (steps 1 and 4 on beat, remaining steps off-beat).
 Difference between strict tempo and rubato step patterns is small but has powerful effect on feel of dance.
 Simplicity of vals rhythm makes it ideal starting point for leaders new to rubato dancing.
 Vals also useful for testing follower ability to dance rubato style.
 Unfortunately, my experience is that followers sometimes dance rubato style vals perfectly but then stumble terribly with rubato style tango, so test isn't fully reliable.

-Milonga inherently has irregular 3122 rhythm, so stressed beats counted "1 and and 2 3 and 4 and", and thus doesn't gain as much from rubato dancing as tango and tango vals.
+Milonga inherently has irregular 3122 rhythm (counting half beats), so stressed beats counted "1 uh uh 2 3 uh 4 uh", and thus doesn't gain as much from rubato dancing as tango and tango vals.
 Many strict tempo dancers ignore milonga's irregularity and instead dance as if it had 4 evenly spaced beats, which robs milonga of its sensuality ("un ritmo desigual, tan sensual").
 Much better is to alternate between following step patterns, using actual irregular milonga stressed beats: 3 steps on beats 1 2 4, or 4 steps on beats 1 2 3 4, or 5 steps on beats 1 * 2 3 4 where * halfway between stressed beats 1 and 2.
 Optionally, rubato can be applied to these step patterns.

-Man can discover best step timing to use with different songs by practice dancing alone, alternating between strict tempo and polyrhythm options to feel what works best.
+Leader can discover best step timing to use with different songs by practice dancing alone, alternating between strict tempo and polyrhythm options to feel what works best.
 Even better, dance alone in follower's role: eyes closed, walking backwards, pushed by music, similar to how real followers are pushed by leader.
-Because woman mirrors man with rubato dancing, whatever feels good to man dancing alone should also feel good to women being led by man.
-Compare with strict tempo dancing, where ochos and other non-mirror steps feel different for man and woman.
+Because follower mirrors leader with rubato dancing, whatever feels good to leader dancing alone should also feel good to follower.
+Compare with strict tempo dancing, where complex steps feel different for leader and follower.

 For tango, start with strict tempo dancing: 4 steps in 4 beats, 2 steps in 4 beats, 3 steps per 4 beats in quick-quick-slow pattern.
 Then try 3:4 (=6:8) polyrhythm timing: 3 equal length steps which together sum to 4 beats of musical time.
 Then experiment with 5:8, 7:8 and 9:8 polyrhythm timings.
 For vals, most important polyrhythms are 5:4 and 6:4 (5 or 6 steps in 4 stressed beats).
 After mastering polyrhythm timings, apply rubato to polyrhythm to match steps even more closely to music.
 (My own practice is opposite: start by dancing closely to music, then count steps and beats to determine what is happening.
 Beginning rubato leaders probably can't do this.)